JungwooSim/JungwooSim/README.md

 ### Hi there 👋

+Hi~ My name is Jungwoo Sim

+My ultimate goal is to be better today than yesterday by programming.

 <!--
 **JungwooSim/JungwooSim** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.